ncsa/hydro_documentation/docs/source/accessing_transferring_files.rst

 Login in via the Illinois Shibboleth service, this will be a Duo 2FA prompt

+..
-Once logged in you should be taken to the File Manager section, on one side search for "Delta" collection and you should see a list of endpoints, click on the “NCSA Delta” endpoint
+   Once logged in you should be taken to the File Manager section, on one side search for "BlueWaters" collection and you should see a list of endpoints, click on the “ncsa#BlueWaters” endpoint

+For the moment, continue using the legacy endpoint "ncsa#BlueWaters" to get to Hydro in Globus.
+When a named end point is set up, it will be documented here.

 ..
    this will be a link to the endpoint, which we don't know the name of yet.